UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the DSCI_524_team_Cauchy_Kmeans_python project is released with [this Contributor Code of Conduct](CONDUCT.md).
+Please note that the Kmeans_python project is released with [this Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.